Tear Jerker: Agents of S.H.I.E.L.D.

-Agent Kaminsky, the enthusiastic HYDRA supporter from Season 1, after some thought.
-Think back to Captain America: The First Avenger: The guy who was called by the recruiting officer before Steve was "Kaminsky, Henry": Assuming that this is not a mere coincidence (and One Steve Limit would suggest that it is not), then this brings up the possibility that a patriotic US soldier has a grandson who is a traitor to his country.
+- Agent Kaminsky, the enthusiastic HYDRA supporter from Season One, after some thought.
+Think back to Captain America: The First Avenger: The guy who was called by the recruiting officer before Steve was "Kaminsky, Henry": Assuming that this isn't a mere coincidence (and One Steve Limit would suggest that it isn't), then this brings up the possibility that a patriotic US soldier has a grandson who's a traitor to his country.
 Damn.

-Mike's entire situation.
+- Mike's entire situation.
 His life is going badly, and it looks like he's been thrown a lifeline... which promptly starts driving him mad.

-Mike offers to buy a superhero action figure for his son's birthday.
+- Mike offers to buy a superhero action figure for his son's birthday.
 His son refuses.

-Mike's wife left him and their son after his injury got him laid off.
+- Mike's wife left him and their son after his injury got him laid off.

-His entire breakdown in Union Station is heartbreaking.
+- His entire breakdown in Union Station is heartbreaking.

 - Ward telling Skye about his abusive older brother.

 - Skye telling Ward about her past as an orphan and how her foster parents rejected her after she tried calling one of them "Mom."

 - Hearing about what Akela went through after she disappeared and Coulson's fatherly concern for her.

-Skye saying that being attacked by Akela in the van wasn't as bad as watching "Mom and Dad fight downstairs", referring to May and Coulson's argument over how to deal with Akela.
+- Skye saying that being attacked by Akela in the van wasn't as bad as watching "Mom and Dad fight downstairs", referring to May and Coulson's argument over how to deal with Akela.
 For her, seeing a fight break out in her surrogate family was worse than being attacked.

 Girl in the Flower Dress

 - After The Team finds out that Skye warned Rising Tide hacker Miles that S.H.I.E.L.D. was tracking him: the S.H.I.E.L.D. agents are all badly hurt by Skye's betrayal and Skye herself has a falling out with her boyfriend.

-Coulson's angry dressing down of Skye is very cold and controlled; since he was the one who vouched for her joining the team, finding out she'd been lying to him directly from day one makes it all the worse.
+- Coulson's angry dressing down of Skye is very cold and controlled; since he was the one who vouched for her joining the team, finding out she'd been lying to him directly from day one makes it all the worse.
 No wonder Skye took the bracelet.

 - Chan Ho Yin is kidnapped, manipulated, drained, turned into a crazed killer, and then put down like a rabid dog.
 All he wanted to do was perform!

-Worse, Coulson is beating himself up over the situation as it didn't work as well as the last time with Mike did.
+- Worse, Coulson is beating himself up over the situation as it didn't work as well as the last time with Mike did.

 - The end, when Coulson puts an anti-electronic bracelet onto Skye.
 He's giving her a second chance, but his trust in her has been badly shaken.

 - During the course of the episode, Simmons is infected by a Chitauri virus that has no known cure, and has already claimed three lives, explosively at that.
 They are stuck above the Atlantic with no way to get to land in enough time for Simmons to be treated on land, or for there to be really any options should the team not think of something but to dump Simmons into the ocean to avoid spreading the contagion.
 As the failed attempts at finding a cure themselves pile up, and even their Eureka Moment seems to be nothing more than a Hope Spot, there is a fifteen minute span of time where the team legitimately believes Simmons is about to die with no hope for recovery, and that they're going to have to kill her to stop the virus from spreading (it doesn't help that until just before the end, Simmons being jettisoned from the plane is portrayed as more of a Heroic Sacrifice, leading the audience to believe she's doomed as well).
 The characters' reactions are appropriately tear-worthy, especially Fitz's.

 - What's worse, just before Fitz discovers that their last cure wasn't a dud after all, Simmons realizes that since the team would be reluctant to jettison her - so she knocks Fitz out with a fire extinguisher and dives out of the plane herself.
 She gets better just in the nick of time, but for a brief moment she comes this close to a Senseless Sacrifice.
 The look on Fitz's face and his anguished screaming as he looks up and sees her fall out of the plane is heartwrenching.

 - Also her look of complete defeat when she believes the last test failed.
 And her words to Coulson.

 Simmons: Sir, I know the protocols for this kind of thing.
 Would you tell my dad first?
 I think my mum would take it better if she heard it from him.

 - The entire scene between Fitz and Simmons while she's in quarantine.
 It begins as a minor disagreement, rapidly turns into a fairly vicious argument and then just as quickly becomes one of the biggest Tear Jerkers in the entire series when it really hits them that she's probably about to die.
 The change of expression on Fitz's face in particular, after he angrily says "you've been right there beside me the whole time" and then realises the implications that statement, is absolutely heartbreaking.

-Ward off by himself, watching Simmons and trying to deal with his helplessness in the face of not being able to save her.
+- Ward off by himself, watching Simmons and trying to deal with his helplessness in the face of not being able to save her.
 Considering how limited their interactions had been on screen, it's tough to watch since Ward is known for being stoic, and almost unfeeling.
 He clearly cares more about her than he lets on and you can see it wearing him down.

 - The moment earlier when the firefighter realizes that he's about to follow his two buddies in death.